cranberrygame/cordova-plugin-payment-iap/README.md

 the item you requested is not available for purchase ==> In-activated Product Id, so Activate Product Id http://stackoverflow.com/questions/13117081/the-item-you-requested-is-not-available-for-purchase

+This product is not for sale
+==> make testing apk version and published (normal or alpha or beta) apk version same.
 ```

 ## iOS ##